 All outgoing mail from our office, including fingerprint cards, is sent through standard USPS mail, which does not have any tracking information.
 If you require tracking information, or if standard governmental mail does not reliably deliver to your address, you may wish to use a courier service.
 If you wish to have a courier service pick up an envelope with cards, just let our office know which service and when they will arrive to pick up the envelope.

-As a rule of thumb, use the address you would put on your tax forms if you were filling those out today.
+Use the address you would put on your tax forms if you were filling those out today.
+The address on Form 2 is optional, so you may also leave it blank.

 If you will complete the citizenship process before we receive your fingerprint card, you can enter US.
 If not, you should enter either the current country of citizenship or leave that field blank.

-We don’t make the forms available online because until you have received the email instructing you to complete the CBC, you don’t need the forms.
+All forms are available online using the link provided in the initial CBC email.
+If you are unable to locate the email, please contact our office and request the email be resent.
+All emails are sent to the email address provided to the board on your license application.
 If you receive the forms from a friend and have your prints taken before you should, your prints might be deemed unusable by the CBCP and you would then have to have them taken again.
-For example, if you submit forms that are no longer the current version (based on the date of the CBC email), they will be unusable.
+For example, if you submit forms that are no longer the current version (based on the date of the CBC email sent to you), they will be unusable.
 If you submit the prints before the Board has requested a CBC for you, they will be unusable.

-The rule of thumb is, don’t get fingerprinted until you have received the forms by email.
-Depending on the board and whether the fees are manually or automatically applied to your application, you should receive the CBC email within one to five business days after paying your fees.
+You should not get fingerprinted until you have received the forms by email.
+You should receive the CBC email within one to five business days after paying your fees.
 If you paid your fees to the board more than a week ago and still have not received the CBC email, you should take the following steps: check the Spam or Junk folder for the email address you have on file with your board; if you still don’t see the email, contact the Board to confirm that the fees have been applied to your application and that the board has your correct email address.
 If the Board indicates that the fees were applied more than one business day prior and the email address is correct, let them know that you have not received the CBC email and ask the Board to contact us to be sure a CBC request was created for you.

 Please note: it usually takes at least one business day for the CBC request to be received from the Board.

-No. Our office can only accept original forms; while you can keep a copy for your own records, the form sent to our office must be physically mailed and be the original signed form, not a copy or facsimile.
-If you email us images of your forms, we will review them to determine if there are any issues, but we will not be able to begin the background check process until the original has been received in our office.
+No. Our office can only accept original forms signed in ink.
+While you can keep a copy for your own records, the form sent to our office must be physically mailed and be the original signed form, not a copy.

 Yes.
 Form 3 is the Identity Verification Form; it's how we provide documentation to the FBI that the location you visited verified that you used an appropriate form of photo ID, and also serves as a record of the location visited and the technician involved.
 If there are any issues with that form, we can't use the fingerprints.
 A new set must be taken and set in along with the new Form 3 completed, dated, and signed at the time of fingerprinting by both you and the person taking your fingerprints, so the date on the fingerprint card and both dates on the Form 3 are the same.
 Even if the location you visit say they can reprint the fingerprints previously taken, the issue lies in the ID not having been verified when the fingerprints were taken, so a reprint will not correct the issue even if Form 3 is filled in correctly the second time; fingerprints received that are the same as those previously sent in but with a different date on the card and/or paperwork, suggesting that they are a reprint of an earlier set, cannot be used.

 Before you contact our office to request that we review your materials a second time, we recommend you read through the specific email you received.
-The same email instructing you to be fingerprinted again is used for multiple issues with Form 3, so even if the first issue listed is one you're sure was not present in the forms you submitted, there may be a different example provided that does apply.
 Fingerprints can only be used if the accompanying Form 3 is fully completed (including the ID number for the photo ID provided at your appointment), signed, and dated, all done at the time of the fingerprinting (i.e., the dates on Form 3 must both be the same as the date on the card, and the fingerprints must have been taken on that date and not reprints of fingerprints taken and mailed to our office previously), with signatures by both you and the person taking your fingerprints (i.e., the same person must sign and date both the card and Form 3).
 If you've reviewed the possible issues described in the email and still would like us to double-check your submitted materials, you can call or email us.
 Please be aware that as this process requires physically pulling your record it may take slightly longer for our office to complete the review, depending on staff availability.

 Yes.
 Our office is subject to routine audits by the FBI, as we submit a large volume of federal background checks, and the Identity Verification Forms (Form 3) being kept to a consistent standard of accuracy is a central part of how our office provides the service of performing background checks even for applicants from other states and countries who are not able to visit Minneapolis to have their fingerprints completed.